A basic and functional electric toothbrush powered by removable AA batteries.

 - Ongoing cost – Although cheaper to buy it’s not much cheaper in the long run.

-The brush is essentially made up of 2 key parts, the detachable brush head and the main brush handle.
+The brush of the Oral-B Pro Health Clinical is essentially made up of 2 key parts, the detachable brush head, and the main brush handle.

 Place the batteries in, replace the cap and a tight seal is formed between the two halves of the handle.

-Made from a gloss White plastic, the Pro-Health Clinical has a single power button on the front of the brush that is Blue in colour.
-A White coloured ring is around this button and then a piece of Blue rubber sits around this to offer up grip and direct the fingers to the button.
+Made from a gloss White plastic, the Pro-Health Clinical has a single power button on the front of the brush that is Blue in color.
+A White colored ring is around this button and then a piece of Blue rubber sits around this to offer up grip and direct the fingers to the button.

-Above this are a further 3 slim rubber grips that look like a WiFi signal in shape that again help guide the finger and add more grip.
+Above this are a further 3 slim rubber grips that look like a WiFi signal in shape that again helps guide the finger and add more grip.

 Far from the slimmest handled brush available on the market today the Pro-Health is in part shaped around the fact that it requires 2 x AA batteries.